l7mp/l7mp/README.md

 ## Retries and timeouts

-Route specifications can contain a `retry` spec, in order to describe what to do when one of the connected clusters fail.
+Route specifications may contain a `retry` spec, in order to describe what to do when one of the connected endpoints fail.
 By the above spec, l7mp will automatically retry the connection at most 3 times both on connection setup errors and disconnect events on already established connections, waiting each time 2000 ms for the stream to be successfully re-established.

 ## Test the connection